Regenerative braking: Bicycles

 On electric bicycles, regenerative braking can be used in principle.
 However, as of 2024 it is rarely used on bicycles, mainly because it requires a direct-drive hub motor (while many bicycles use a mid-drive motor which drives the chain), and because it cannot be combined with a freewheel mechanism.
 Also, the amount of energy regenerated is typically too low to be worthwhile.

 Regenerative braking is also possible on a non-electric bicycle.
 The United States Environmental Protection Agency, working with students from the University of Michigan, developed the hydraulic Regenerative Brake Launch Assist (RBLA).

+Motorcycles

+Electric motorcycles can utilise regenerative braking in different ways, whether it is a hub motor or a mid-drive motor, as motorcycles don't need a freewheel mechanism like bicycles do.
+Some motorcycles utilise dedicated throttles/levers to control the regenerative brake (sometimes called "analog regen" on inverters such as Kelly KLS), whereas others rely on a "passive" method, where it activates when the propulsion throttle is let go, rather than coasting.
+These systems usually have adjustable/programmable power levels.

 Cars

+In general, it has been found that regenerative braking can recapture around half of the energy that is lost when a car brakes, which translates to a 10-25% efficiency gain.
 Many hybrid electric and fully electric vehicles employ regenerative braking in conjunction with friction braking, Regenerative braking systems (RBS) are not able to fully emulate conventional brake function for drivers, but there are continuing advancements.
 The calibrations used to determine when energy will be regenerated and when friction braking is used to slow down the vehicle affects the way the driver feels the braking action.

 The RBS is a key mechanism for electric vehicles to obtain braking energy.
 This technology seriously affects the economy, emissions, safety and other functions of electric vehicles.
 By improving the RBS, the kinetic energy recovery rate of the vehicle can be significantly increased, and the driving stability of the vehicle can be improved.